Recovering the Wasted Years: Background and recording

 The album marks a return to recording following a five-year hiatus since his first solo release, Capricorn, during which time Tramp parted with his former management and label and moved to Australia, with the aim of raising his son away from the rigors of a big city and to plan his next career move.

 The album was recorded in Media Sound Studios in Copenhagen, produced by Mike Tramp and mixed by Phil Kaffel.
 The CD was released as limited edition digipack which came with a free Mike Tramp signature guitar pick.
 Former Freak of Nature bandmate, Kenny Korade once again features on guitars for the album.

 Release and promotion

 The track "Living a Lie" was released as the album's first single followed by "Endless Highway" with both songs featuring live music videos.
+"Do It All Over" was released as a promo single.

-From 2001 following the release of the album "Remembering White Lion" and during the recording of this album Tramp was attempting to reform the original White Lion line up as he continued his solo career at the same time, but by the end of 2003 had given up on the reunion and moved on with a new White Lion line up in 2004.
+From 2001, following the release of the album Remembering White Lion and during the recording of this album, Tramp was attempting to reform the original White Lion line up as he continued his solo career at the same time, but by the end of 2003 had given up on the reunion and moved on with a new White Lion line up in 2004.